rust-lang/book/second-edition/nostarch/chapter12.md

 responsibility of knowing how the command line arguments and variables correspond.

-This may seem like overkill for our small program, but we're refactoring in small, incremental steps.
+This may seem like overkill for our small program, but we’re refactoring in small, incremental steps.
 After making this change, run the program again to verify that the argument parsing still works.
-It's good to check your progress often, as that will help you identify the cause of problems when they occur.
+It’s good to check your progress often, as that will help you identify the cause of problems when they occur.

 #### Grouping Configuration Values

 We can take another small step to improve this function further.
-At the moment, we're returning a tuple, but then we immediately break that tuple up into individual parts again.
-This is a sign that perhaps we don't have the right abstraction yet.
+At the moment, we’re returning a tuple, but then we immediately break that tuple up into individual parts again.
+This is a sign that perhaps we don’t have the right abstraction yet.

-Another indicator that there's room for improvement is the `config` part of `parse_config`, which implies that the two values we return are related and are both part of one configuration value.
-We're not currently conveying this meaning in the structure of the data other than grouping the two values into a
+Another indicator that there’s room for improvement is the `config` part of `parse_config`, which implies that the two values we return are related and are both part of one configuration value.
+We’re not currently conveying this meaning in the structure of the data other than grouping the two values into a
 tuple: we could put the two values into one struct and give each of the struct fields a meaningful name.
 This will make it easier for future maintainers of